 The APR on credit card accounts is rising

-Credit card interest rates hit a new high of 14.99% in November 2017 (Source).
+Credit card interest rates hit a new high of 15.32% (source).
 That said, interest rates can vary wildly depending on which type of credit card you have, and it’s possible that this average doesn’t include the type of credit card that typically charges the highest interest rates: store cards.
 These cards often charge interest rates closer to 25%.